 Are you looking for a fun and inexpensive DIY idea?
-You can make this fall DIY wooden pumpkin with just a few scrap pieces of wood that may be lying around, and a broken tree branch.
-Step-by-step instructions below.
+You can make this easy DIY wooden pumpkin for fall using just a few scrap pieces of wood, and a broken tree branch.
+Step-by-step instructions are below.

 Affiliate links are used for your convenience.
 Read my full disclosure here.

 - 8 pieces of 1″ x 2″ wood, preferably different shades

 - 2 strips of 1-1/2″ x 3/4″ wood